647: Circumcise Matters Edition

 See, they've got a lieutenant governor named Micah Beckwith, who, when he's not lieutenant governing, is a far-right hate preacher.

-So anyway, earlier this month, he did an interview with a local PBS affiliate, and during the interview, the subject comes up of a 10-year-old Indiana girl who who was raped but had to go out of state to get an abortion because Indiana law would have forced that baby to carry the pregnancy to term.
+And during the interview, the subject comes up of a 10-year-old Indiana girl who was raped, but had to go out of state to get an abortion because Indiana law would have forced that baby to carry the pregnancy to term.

-So anyway, he was asked about that and he admits that he does support abortion in the case of rape, but he has conditions and that should be enough to scare you right there.
+So anyway, he was asked about that, and he admits that he does support abortion in the case of rape, but he has conditions.
+And that should be enough to scare you right there.

 But his condition is that he thinks that in that case, if a rape victim has to get an abortion, the rapist should be charged with first-degree murder.

-I'd be perfectly fine with the punishment for rape and the punishment for first degree murder to be equivalent.
+And look, if you know me at all, you know I'm not here to defend rapist.
+I'd be perfectly fine with the punishment for rape and the punishment for first-degree murder to be equivalent.

+But you have to be careful around shit like this.
 This is a novel way of trying to box pro-abortion voices in by disguising their anti-abortion proposal as anti-rape proposal.

+Hard to argue with stiffening penalties for rape, isn't it?
 But any law that would equate abortion with murder is a dangerous concession to make, regardless of the immediate consequence.

 And beyond all of that, it's a pretty fucked up admission that this asshole thinks a woman getting raped is a lesser crime than four indifferentiated cells getting flushed down a toilet.